srabon08/R/Data Wrangling Basics.md

 | readr       | Data import |
 | tibble      | Data frame creation |

+Note:
 * If you are working with tabular data and need to manipulate it, dplyr is the way to go.
-On the other hand, if you need to reshape your data, tidyr is the package you should use.
-If you are using Tidyverse, no need to load dplyr or tidyr separately.
+* If you need to reshape your data, tidyr is the package you should use.
+* If you are using Tidyverse, no need to load dplyr or tidyr separately.

 ---